3 Ways to Fix a Picture Break on your TV

 When you’re sitting down for the big game, the season finale, or your favourite film, the last thing you want is for your screen to freeze or pixelate.
 From poor signals to cabling issues, solving the problem isn’t always easy.

 If your TV picture breaks when your lights are turned on, or you’re using your washing machine, this could be an electrical interference issue.
-This is usually caused by aerial connectors being placed too close to the electrical mains; or if poor quality aerials and cables have been used.
+This is usually caused by aerial connectors being placed too close to the electrical mains; or if poor-quality aerials and cables have been used.

 Reseat your Connection

-A Coaxial cable is used as a transmission line for your TV signal.
+A coaxial cable is used as a transmission line for your TV signal.
 When you’re experiencing picture breaks, it may mean that your Coaxial connections need to be reseated.
 This adjusts how the cable is connected to your TV from your wall outlet.

 Problems with your Hardware

 If the picture on your TV is frozen, this could be a hardware issue in your home setup.
-Check that none of your aerial plugs or cable connections are damaged or loose, as this is a common cause for a picture break on TVs.
+Check that none of your aerial plugs or cable connections are damaged or loose, as this is a common cause of a picture break on TVs.